davidfstr/dafoster.net/_posts/2013-02-02-learnings-from-sicp.md

 Query systems for databases are a type of logic programming language.

 A "query" (i.e. an expression in the language) is transformed into a "query plan" (i.e. a specific set of steps to follow) by a query planner.
-The implemented of these planners is quite complex.
+The implementation of these planners is quite complex.

 [Prolog]: /articles/2013/02/25/notes-on-prolog/